Insider Selling: Ontrak, Inc. (NYSE:OTRK) Major Shareholder Sells 33,000 Shares of Stock

-Ontrak, Inc. (NYSE:OTRK) major shareholder Terren S. Peizer sold 33,000 shares of Ontrak stock in a transaction dated Friday, May 21st.
-The stock was sold at an average price of $31.48, for a total value of $1,038,840.00.
-Large shareholders that own more than 10% of a company’s shares are required to disclose their sales and purchases with the SEC.
+Ontrak, Inc. (NYSE:OTRK) major shareholder Terren S. Peizer sold 33,000 shares of the stock in a transaction on Thursday, May 13th.
+The shares were sold at an average price of $30.91, for a total value of $1,020,030.00.
+Large shareholders that own 10% or more of a company’s stock are required to disclose their transactions with the SEC.

 About Ontrak